Non-Research Projects (On–Site)

 The MLPerf Inference Benchmarks are designed to measure and evaluate the performance of artificial intelligence (AI) and machine learning (ML) inference workloads on different computer hardware and software platforms.
 The benchmarks include problems in computer vision, natural language processing, and generative AI.

-The fundamental aim of this research project is to develop a continuous integration and continuous deployment (CI/CD) pipeline to automate the process of building, testing, deploying, and running a subset of the MLPerf Inference Benchmarks on Expanse – a high-performance computing (HPC) system designed to support a wide range of scientific research.
+The fundamental aim of this research project is to develop a pipeline to automate the process of building, testing, deploying, and running a subset of the MLPerf Inference Benchmarks on the Expanse supercomputer at SDSC.

 During the course of this project, you will learn how to:

-- run compute jobs on a supercomputer like Expanse via the Slurm workload manager;
+- set up and run inference jobs on Expanse via the Slurm workload manager

 Plan to Integrate Student into Group Activity: